Are You Afraid To Take Healthy Risks And Engage With The World?

 I feel that my young adult child desperately needs help.
 The problem is that he or she adamantly refuses to try therapy.

 Getting your child to agree to just one visit may be easier.
-Starting with an initial assessment will give your young adult child a chance to better understand their difficulties and learn that there are effective treatments that can help.
+Starting with a increase the likelihood of a good fit, BPS offers an online therapist directory will give your young adult child a chance to better understand their difficulties and learn that there are effective treatments that can help.
 If the social anxiety is so severe that your child is unwilling to leave the house, your best bet may be to find a therapist who is willing to go to your child – whether in person or by phone.
-A trained and experienced therapist may be able to negotiate an initial meeting.
+A trained and experienced therapist may be able to negotiate a first meeting.
 Meeting with a therapist may help open your child up to the idea of therapy.
 As someone who works with social anxieties and related issues (and who is not the parent), a therapist can often help young adults see that life can change and get better – but that life can only get better if they take a chance.

 I think that therapy could be helpful, but I’m concerned about costs.